C-section scars: Your guide to healing

 Aftercare: how to help your c-section scar heal

-Firstly, know that you’ll be in hospital at least 48 hours after you have a caesarean section (the NHS warn it could be three to four days), and you should take it easy, which includes not driving, for 6 weeks after.
-By two weeks, your scar should be healing well and it should look better.
+Firstly, know that you’ll be in hospital at least 48 hours after you have a caesarean section.
+After this you will need to take things easy, which means no driving for 6 weeks after.
+By two weeks, your scar should be healing well and it look better.
 You should also feel much better in yourself.
-However, we're all different and it can take anywhere from six weeks to three months before you're fully healed.
+However, a gentle reminder, that recovery can vary and everyone has a different experience - it can take anywhere from six weeks to three months before you've properly healed and feel fully stronger.

-Before you leave hospital, your midwife should show you and advise on how best to take care of your wound when you're at home.
+Before you leave hospital, your midwife will advise you on how best to take care of your wound when you're at home.
 To help your scar heal, follow these rules:

-Keep the wound clean - Once you have your bandage removed you can shower (before this shower around the bandage, which is tricky, we’ve been there).
+Keep the wound clean - Once you have your bandage removed you can shower (before this shower around the bandage, which is tricky).
 It’s advised to clean and dry the wound every day.
-In addition to this, don’t use perfumed sprays on or around the wound.
+In addition to this, don’t use perfume or body spray on or around the wound.

 Get comfy - Wear comfortable clothing, as loose as feels comfortable for you.
-What you feel comfy in is really down to your personal preference.
 "I would advise my patients to wear clothes that are loose-fitting directly after surgery so as not to disturb the wound.
-After your scar starts to heal, if it is symptomatic (red, sore and itchy) make sure you manage it with a cream and choose materials that are breathable and not irritating the scar directly."
-Says Douglas.
+After your scar starts to heal, if it is symptomatic (red, sore and itchy) make sure you manage it with a cream and choose materials that are breathable and not irritating the scar directly," says Douglas.

 Air it out - When you can, try to expose your scar to air to get air circulating around your wound.
 This promotes healing.